gsoules/MkDocs/digital-archive/docs/archivist/accessioning.md

 Item Number
 :   SWHPL uses an integer, starting at 1000, to identify a single *item* in the Digital Archive.
 The item number is specified
     in the Identifier field.
 A Digital Archive item also has an Accession field which specifies the item's *accession number* if it has one (most items don't have an accession number because most pre-date the accessioning process).
+As of November 2022, the most recent item number was around 16675.

 New Donation
-:   A donation of physical or digital *items* from a donor that was made starting around the year 2000 when accessioning process
+:   A donation of physical or digital *items* from a donor that was made starting around the year 2000 when the accessioning process
-    was first implemented.
-The word "new" distinguishes these donations from those page prior to 2000.
+    described here was first implemented.
+The word "new" distinguishes these donations from those made prior to 2000.

 Non-accessioned Item
 :   An *item* that does not belong to an accession.
 At present, most of the items in the SWHPL Digital Archive are non-accessioned
     items because they were added to the archive before the accessioning process was in place.

-    In the Digital Archive, the Accession
+    In the Digital Archive, the **_Accession_**
-    field is left blank for a non-accessioned item, though in reality, there are many items that do belong to an accession, but their Accession field was not updated when the accession was created because of the overhead involved.
+    field is left blank for a non-accessioned item, though in reality, there are many items that do belong to an accession, but their **_Accession_** field was not updated when the accession was created because of the overhead involved.

 S3
 :   Cloud storage using Amazon's Simple Storage Service.
 S3 is an integral part of SWHPL's accessioning process.